Derrick990/kraken_tech_challenge_derrick_sun/README.md

    - python3 manage.py runserver

 ## Process file
-1. Go to project folder in command line with the venv already running.
+1. Go to project folder in command line with the venv and server already running.
 2. Run the management command and specify the absolute path of the D0010 file.
 Make sure the path is double-quoted.
 The server can inject files from any folder in the local machine. e.g. C:\Users\Derrick\Django Project\VENV\src\kraken_test_derrick_sun\flow_files\D0010_files
    - python3 manage.py import_meter_readings "`<folder path>`"
    - The command only accepts .uff files.
 Incorrectly formatted files will be skipped.